Proton pairing in neutron stars from chiral effective field theory: Summary

 These results will be important for a consistent description of neutron star cooling.
 Proton ${}^{1}S_0$ pairing will likely not give any reduction factor for nucleon direct Urca cooling, since the pairing gap is seen to vanish well before the proton fraction reaches a value high enough for the onset of the direct URCA process.
 However, proton pairing will certainly give a reduction factor to the thermal conductivity, heat capacity, and neutrino emission processes involving protons.
 Thus the enhanced cooling processes in neutrons stars arising from Cooper-pair breaking/formation is likely to be dominated by $^{3}P_2$ neutron pairing in the core rather than $^1S_0$ pairing of protons.

 \acknowledgments

-Work supported by the National Science Foundation under Grant No.\ PHY1652199.
+Work supported by the National Science Foundation under Grant No.\ PHY1652199 and by the U.\ S.\ Department of Energy National Nuclear Security Administration under Grant No.\ DE-NA0003841.
+Y.\ Lim has received support by the Max Planck Society and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project ID 279384907 -- SFB 1245.
 Portions of this research were conducted with the advanced computing resources provided by Texas A\&M High Performance Research Computing.